lightyou/gsoap/gsoap/doc/guide/index.md

 ## Secure clients with HTTPS        {#clientopenssl}

-To utilize HTTPS at the client side, you need the OpenSSL library.
-OpenSSL 3.0 and 1.1 are supported.
-Older versions are supported, but not recommended.
-Compile all the sources of your application with compile-time flag `#WITH_OPENSSL`
+To utilize HTTPS/SSL, you need to install the OpenSSL library on your platform or GNUTLS for a light-weight SSL/TLS library.
+After installation, compile all the sources of your application with compile-time flag `#WITH_OPENSSL` (or `#WITH_GNUTLS` when using GNUTLS).
+For example on Linux:

      c++ -DWITH_OPENSSL myclient.cpp stdsoap.cpp soapC.cpp soapClient.cpp -lssl -lcrypto

-On some Unix systems you will need to link libxnet and libsocket:
+or Unix:

      c++ -DWITH_OPENSSL myclient.cpp stdsoap.cpp soapC.cpp soapClient.cpp -lxnet -lsocket -lnsl -lssl -lcrypto

-Instead of the compile-time flag, you can add the following line to <i>`soapdefs.h`</i>:
+or you can add the following line to <i>`soapdefs.h`</i>:

 ~~~{.cpp}
     #define WITH_OPENSSL
 ~~~

 and compile with compile-time flag `#WITH_SOAPDEFS_H` to include <i>`soapdefs.h`</i> in your project.

-You can also use with GNUTLS instead of OpenSSL with `#WITH_GNUTLS`:
+Alternatively, compile with GNUTLS:

      c++ -DWITH_GNUTLS myclient.cpp stdsoap.cpp soapC.cpp soapClient.cpp -lgnutls -lgcrypt -lgpg-error

-Or WolfSSL with `#WITH_WOLFSSL`:

-     c++ -DWITH_WOLFSSL myclient.cpp stdsoap.cpp soapC.cpp soapClient.cpp -lwolfssl

-A client program connects to a HTTPS server by simply using the prefix
-<i>`https:`</i> instead of <i>`http:`</i> in the endpoint URL of a service
+A client program simply uses the prefix <i>`https:`</i> instead of <i>`http:`</i> in the endpoint URL of a service operation call to a
-operation call to a Web Service to use encrypted transfers (if the service supports HTTPS).

-To make the connction secure, you will need to specify the <i>`cacerts.pem`</i>
+Web Service to use encrypted transfers (if the service supports HTTPS).
+You need to specify the client-side key file and password of the keyfile:
-file with certificate authority certificates with which the server public key was signed:

 ~~~{.cpp}
     struct soap soap;